Shuyib/Phylogenetic-tree-study/README.md

 It is important to know these regions since they can potentially give use clues about the regions we can target for targeted DNA therapies.

-Setting up your environment
----
-* Download Anaconda for your operating system for Python 3 [anaconda](https://www.anaconda.com/download/)
-* Create a conda environment like mine:

-  `conda env create -f environment.yml`

-  This creates an environment called py35.
-Activate it with this command in your terminal

-  `source activate py35`

-* In your terminal, in the directory where you cloned this repository.
-Run this command

-  `jupyter notebook Phylogenetic_trees_unsupervised_learning.ipynb`

-I've not provided a codebook/data description file since one of the headings cover that in the notebook.
-Otherwise, you can check out the [notebook](https://nbviewer.jupyter.org/github/Shuyib/Phylogenetic-tree-study/blob/master/Phylogenetic_trees_unsupervised_learning.ipynb) or the HTML file i've provided in the repository.

 # How to run in a virtual environment
 Make the virtual environment.
 When working in your own system